DevYukine/rustfoil/README.md

 # Rustfoil

-This CLI allows you to easy generate an index file for use with Tinfoil.
+This CLI allows you to easy generate an index file for use with Tinfoil from either Google .

 This project is based on [TinGen](https://github.com/eXhumer/TinGen) by [eXhumer](https://github.com/eXhumer) & [tinfoil_gdrive_generator](https://github.com/BigBrainAFK/tinfoil_gdrive_generator/) by [BigBrainAFK](https://github.com/BigBrainAFK)